 Corporations whose operations affect our daily lives have neither transparent, participatory governance, nor incentive alignment with humanity and the ecosystems that support us.
 Nation states trigger tribal identities and isolationism, leave populations feeling disaffected, and suffer capture by monied interests and autocratic leaders.
 Nonprofits and NGOs struggle toward effective operation, and are quite often fraught with fraud.
 The open source ethos remains a tactic employed by few industries, while open source projects lack the tools to coordinate and fund contributions from a workforce sufficient to their ambitions.

 Open Enterprise is a direct response to the onset of digital projects and businesses that are owned and governed by users and workers, instead of concentrating power in the hands of founders and CEOs.
-Built on the Aragon technology framework, we offer an end-to-end suite of tools for management of open organizations, including bounties, work prioritization, dividends, budgeting, and multi-recipient financial allocations.
+We offer an end-to-end suite of tools for management of open organizations, including bounties, work prioritization, dividends, budgeting, and multi-recipient financial allocations.
 With these tools, the possibilities for how to reward and incentivize a network of contributors has been expanded - contributors will be able to earn project tokens for completing tasks, and will also be able to reap future dividends or profit share based on token holdings.

 Rapid growth of blockchain technology opened up new possibilities for creating sets of interconnected organizations, linked through distributed systems via decentralized ecosystems.
 Cryptonetworks, a form of digital cooperatives, are redefining the way we collaborate in the modern economy, enabling all stakeholders to voice their opinions, vote and strengthen participation - thus, creating an urgent need for a new generation of coordination tools and applications.
 This need is also evident now when local communities and activists worldwide mobilize forming movements, taking action together - in a collaborative and decentralized manner.